andrewginns/agents-mcp-usage/README.md

 This project aims to teach:
 1. How to use MCP with multiple LLM Agent frameworks
-    - Single MCP server usage and Multi-MCP server usage
+    - Agent using a single MCP server
+    - Agent using multi-MCP servers
 2. How to see traces LLM Agents with Logfire
 3. How to evaluate LLMs with PydanticAI evals